CH101 - The Fourth Century

 Canon 5 - provinces should honor excommunications pronounced by other bishops in other provinces

-Canon 6 - gives the bishop of Alexandria authority over bishops in Libya and other local provinces
+Canon 6 - gives the bishops of Alexandria, Rome and Antioch authority over bishops in the greater region around their cities and in other local provinces

 Canon 10 - no lapsed believer should be ordained